Open

 Eligible expenses

-- Contractor fees for project work.
+- Contractor fees and third-party project management.

 Eligible geographic areas